 – World management –

 From 2017 to 2019 Liviu Holender was a member of the Staatstheater am Gärtnerplatz in Munich.
-There he sang roles such as Count Eberbach (Der Wildschütz), Papageno (Die Zauberflöte), Guglielmo (Così fan tutte), Schaunard (La Bohème) and Hans Scholl in Udo Zimmermann’s Die weiße Rose.
-He has also appeared as Marullo at the Bregenz Festival 2019, as Silvio (Pagliacci) and Conte Almaviva (Le nozze di Figaro) at the National Opera Bucharest and as Dr. Falke (Die Fledermaus) and Papageno at the Theater Chemnitz.
+There he sang roles such as Count Eberbach (Der Wildschütz), Papageno (Die Zauberflöte), Guglielmo (Così fan tutte), Schaunard (La bohème) and Justizrat Hasentreff (Der Junge Lord).
+He has also appeared as Marullo at the Bregenz Festival 2019, as Silvio (Pagliacci) and Conte Almaviva (Le nozze di Figaro) at the National Opera Bucharest in 2018.
 As a participant in the Young Singers Project, Liviu Holender sang Papageno in Die Zauberflöte for children at the 2018 Salzburg Festival.

 At the Volksoper in Vienna he made his debut in the 2016/2017 season as Freddy Eynsford-Hill in My Fair Lady.
 In previous years he made his debut as Dr. Falke in a production of the Vienna University of Music at the Schoenbrunn Palace Theatre and performed as Count Almaviva at the Romanian National Operas in Timișoara and Bucharest.

 Liviu Holender studied piano at the Vienna Conservatory and clarinet at the University of Music and Performing Arts Vienna.
 At the national competition “Prima la musica” he won first place with distinction in the chamber music category.
 He was a member of the opera school for children at the Vienna State Opera, where he performed, among other things, as Shepherd in Tosca.
-Since 2013 he has been taking singing lessons with Karlheinz Hanser at the Vienna University of Music and Performing Arts and privately with Wicus Slabbert.
+He completed his Masters degree in vocal performance with Karlheinz Hanser at the Vienna University of Music and Performing Arts.
 He also studied law at the University of Vienna.